blake31113/AnimeBTDownloader/README.md

     $ java -Dfile.encoding=UTF-8 -jar AnimeBTDownloader.jar

+If don't use command line to execute, lots of garbled text will come out!

 ### What's included
 Within the download you'll find the following directories and files like this: